bkaplan-github/parameterized-content-block/README.md

 # parameterized content block
 Parameterized Content Block is a custom Salesforce Marketing Cloud Content Builder block using the [blocksdk](https://github.com/salesforce-marketingcloud/blocksdk).

-Parameterized Content Block allows you to create custom content blocks without having to know how to use the Block SDK, Javascript, Github, or Heroku.
-It automatically adds an interface to parameterized HTML code by generating inputs for each parameter.
-Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" statements at the top to define those variables.
+Parameterized Content Block automatically adds an interface to nearly any parameterized email code without having to create your own custom content block.
+No knowledge of the Block SDK, Javascript, Github, or Heroku are required.
+Once the interface has been created, no AMPscript or HTML knowledge is needed to edit the parameters.

 Github repository:  https://github.com/bkaplan-github/parameterized-content-block